Writing Fiction: Master the Short Story

 Get your characters to talk.
 Learn how to deepen characterization through dialogue, and how to create conversations that progress the plot.
 Learn techniques for making dialogue sound authentic, and avoid the pitfalls that make for stilted dialogue.

 By the end of this class, you will have a thorough understanding of the fundamentals of narrative craft.
-You will have written at least one short story, and you will be on your way to submitting it for publication.
+You will have completed several exercises in short fiction and will have a clear understanding of how to write a short story.

 Would you like to receive feedback on your work?